Coronavirus FAQ And Information

 Clean and disinfect frequently touched objects and surfaces.”

-Who should I call if I am worried I have COVID-19, the disease caused by the new coronavirus?
+Who should I call if I am worried I have COVID-19?

-There is no “emergency hotline” for the new coronavirus.
-New Yorkers looking for information can call a dedicated state health department line at 1-888-364-3065 to get questions answered about travel safety and referrals to health care facilities.
+New Yorkers looking for information can call the state's COVID-19 Hotline at 1-888-364-3065 to get questions answered about travel safety and referrals to health care facilities.
 There is also a hotline to report price gouging on home cleaning and sanitation supplies: 1-800-697-1220

 Where can I turn if I am feeling overwhelmed, lonely, or depressed?